oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

         ![DMS](./images/dms-150.png "Restore original data")

-2. Now, go back to the OEM Console and navigate to the Application Data Models page from the Quality Management submenu by selecting the menu **Enterprise > Quality Management > Data Subsetting Definitions**
+2. Now, go back to the OEM Console and navigate to the Data Discovery page from the Security submenu by selecting the menu **Targets > Databases**

     ![DMS](./images/dms-130.png "Navigate to the Application Data Models")